kratzert/RRMPG/docs/source/getting_started.rst

 -------------------------------------
 To use/develope this package, you have two different options:

-1. (recommended) You use a conda environment to use and develope this package.
-In the main directory is file included (``environment.yml``) that will setup everything for you by the following command:
+1. (recommended) You use a conda environment.
+In the main directory a file included (``environment.yml``) that will setup everything for you by the following command:

 From the terminal go to the ``RRMPG`` main directory and enter: